13 Things You Should NEVER Do To Your Mower

 1. Don’t let your engine get low on oil.

-Firstly, your engine needs to be lubricated well to prevent overheating.
+Firstly, your engine needs to be lubricated well to prevent your lawn mower from overheating and smoking.
 If your mower runs out of oil and is run anyway while you do yard work, you WILL be either paying for engine repairs or a new lawn mower.
 CHECK YOUR OIL BEFORE EVERY USE!

 2. Don’t let your radiator coolant get low.

 This only applies to liquid-cooled lawn mowers.
 The engine will overheat and seize up without coolant!
 You need to check your coolant level BEFORE EACH USE!

 3. Don’t suffocate your engine.

 Keep dirt and grass cleared away from the engine cooling fins.
 Your engine needs air circulation to prevent overheating.
-However, if your engine overheats it can lock up, or even worse, it can catch on fire!
+However, if your engine overheats it can lock up, or even worse, cause your lawn mower to overheat, smoke, then catch on fire!

 4. Don’t hit tree stumps while you cut the grass.

 If you hit a tree stump with a push mower, you will most likely bend your blade and possibly crankshaft.
 This would result in a very expensive lawn mower repair.

-If you hit a tree stump with a riding lawn mower or zero turn, you will bend the blades and possibly bend the mower deck, break the spindles or damage other lawn mower parts.
-This will also require expensive lawn mower repair services.
+If you hit a tree stump with a riding lawn mower or zero-turn, you will bend the blades and possibly bend the mower deck, break the spindles, or damage other lawn mower parts.
+This will also require expensive lawn mower repair services, Give us a call if your riding lawn mower hit something and stopped or won’t start after hitting something.

 5. Don’t try to use your mower to quickly re-spool rope or barbed wire.

-While your mower will get the job done a lot faster than you could, this is not a very cost effective method.
+While your mower will get the job done a lot faster than you could, this is not a very cost-effective method.
 You will probably end up needing a major repair.
+Here are some, signs of a bad mower spindle.